Austin College Bulletin 2022-2023

 Many faculty members use computing extensively in teaching and research activities both inside and outside of the classroom.
-Many classrooms have been equipped with the latest technology and media devices to enhance the learning experience.
-Students are exposed to and trained in the use of computers beginning with Communication/Inquiry and continuing with discipline-specific applications in other courses.
+Most classrooms have been equipped with the latest technology and media devices to enhance the learning experience.
+Students are exposed to and trained in the use of computers beginning with the First Year Seminar and continuing with discipline-specific applications in other courses.
 Software applications specific to academic functions are available through the campus network and Internet.
-Applications include software development tools for computer science, geographical information software for the sciences, mathematical/measurement for physics, music and digital movie production for communication arts, statistical analysis for social sciences, and instructional tools for the Education Department, to name just a few.
+Applications include software development tools for computer science, geographical information software for the sciences, mathematical/measurement for physics, music and digital movie production for communication arts, statistical analysis for social sciences, instructional tools for the Education Department, and many others.

-The campus-wide network connects all buildings and includes a reliable wireless and wired network throughout campus.
+The campus-wide network connects all buildings with both wireless and wired service.
 All residence hall rooms include a wired network port as well as full wireless coverage.
-A fiber connection provides a high-speed connection to the Internet for the campus.

-Computers are provided in labs for student use in academic buildings, residence halls, and Wright Campus Center, with many providing access 24/7.
+Computers are provided in labs for student use in academic buildings, residence halls, and the Wright Campus Center, with many providing access 24/7.
 These labs also provide the ability to print and many include specialty software used by different academic disciplines.

 Academic Computer Labs and Training Rooms

 - Abell 116 (open student access evenings and weekends)

 Forster Art Complex